ranaanjel/ecommerce-pwa/README.md

 - [ ] Having one login only i.e via oauth or otp - no password based signin -- providing the user with the jwt on the signup itself.
 - [ ] quick icon sign similar to chat to agent hovering box i.e for their current pre-order card list and cart - 2 value

+- making sure for the preorder card and reorder, edit -- fetching the latest prices based always.